FIWARE/tutorials.Getting-Started/README.md

 #### Response:

-The response is returned in JSON-LD format with short form attribute names (`addresse`, `katagorie`) which correspond to the short names provided in the alternate context.
+The response is returned in JSON-LD format with short form attribute names (`addresse`, `kategorie`) which correspond to the short names provided in the alternate context.
 Note that core context terms (`id`, `type` etc.) cannot be overridden directly but would require an additional **JSON-LD** expansion/compaction operation.